Ziggurat: Description

 Access to the shrine would have been by a series of ramps on one side of the ziggurat or by a spiral ramp from base to summit.
 The Mesopotamian ziggurats were not places for public worship or ceremonies.
 They were believed to be dwelling places for the gods, and each city had its own patron god.
 Only priests were permitted on the ziggurat or in the rooms at its base, and it was their responsibility to care for the gods and attend to their needs.
 The priests were very powerful members of Sumerian and Assyro-Babylonian society.

 One of the best-preserved ziggurats is Chogha Zanbil in western Iran.
-The Sialk ziggurat, in Kashan, Iran, is one of the oldest known ziggurats, dating to the early 3rd millennium BCE.
+The Sialk ziggurat, in Kashan, Iran, is the oldest known ziggurat, dating to the early 3rd millennium BCE.
 Ziggurat designs ranged from simple bases upon which a temple sat, to marvels of mathematics and construction which spanned several terraced stories and were topped with a temple.

 An example of a simple ziggurat is the White Temple of Uruk, in ancient Sumer.
 The ziggurat itself is the base on which the White Temple is set.
 Its purpose is to get the temple closer to the heavens, and provide access from the ground to it via steps.
 The Mesopotamians believed that these pyramid temples connected heaven and earth.
 In fact, the ziggurat at Babylon was known as Etemenanki, which means "House of the foundation of heaven and earth" in Sumerian.